Model task Submit one portfolio

 Research And Briefing Rules

-Deep research output is stored as audit material first.
-The only research artifact copied into the model prompt is research/final_briefing.md, which becomes round-level briefing.md.
-Market fact reports, source ledgers, and briefing audit reports remain audit-only.
+Deep research output is stored as proof material first.
+The only research artifact copied into the model prompt is research/final_briefing.md, which becomes test-level briefing.md.
+Market fact reports, source ledgers, and briefing audit reports remain proof-only.

 The model-facing briefing should include facts, dates, values, forecasts labeled as forecasts, scheduled catalysts, and source-reported uncertainties.
 It should not include opinion, interpretation, scenario analysis, "why it matters" commentary, affected-market mapping, recommendations, or option rankings.